otland/forgottenserver/README.md

 docker-compose up -d --build
 ```

-Additionally, it also creates a database explorer available at `localhost:8080`.

-##### Issues on startup
+#### Created services:

+1. The Forgotten Server - `localhost:7171`, `localhost:7172`.
+2. Database - direct connection hidden to the outside world.
+3. Database explorer - `localhost:8080`.
+It allows viewing what's inside the database.

+#### Docker-compose issues:

-During startup the server container is created after database, however, the database might not be initially available.
+1. During startup the server container is created after database, however, the database might not be initially available.
 This is why the server will restart a couple of times before it successfully establishes the connection.

+2. If you are using Docker Toolbox for Windows and it uses VirtualBox,
+ then the server and database explorer address host name will be `192.168.99.100` insead of `localhost`.